MaxiProger/WeatherApp/README.md

 # WeatherApp
-This app produce the weather forecast for a six days.
+This app produce the weather forecast for a six days for your geolocation.
 It 's built on mvp architecture with the help of Moxy library and using openweathermap api.